rexcoleman/TensorFlow-Decision-Forest-Titanic/README.md

 - **Voting Ensemble**: Combining predictions from multiple models and using a majority vote or averaging to make the final prediction.
 - **Stacking**: Training a meta-model on the predictions of several base models to achieve better performance.
 - **Bagging and Boosting**: Implementing methods like Bagging (Bootstrap Aggregating) and Boosting to reduce variance and bias in the model.

+### 3.6 Relationship Between TF-DF and Decision Forests

+#### 3.6.1 Understanding TensorFlow Decision Forests

+TensorFlow Decision Forests (TF-DF) is an open-source library for training, evaluating, and serving decision forest models within the TensorFlow ecosystem.
+Decision forests, including Random Forests, Extremely Randomized Trees, and Gradient Boosted Trees, are ensemble learning methods that combine the predictions of multiple decision trees to produce a single output.
+TF-DF simplifies the use of these models within TensorFlow, leveraging its ecosystem for easy integration with other TensorFlow tools and models.

+#### 3.6.2 Types of Decision Forests

+There are several types of decision forests, each with unique characteristics and suitable applications:

+1. **Random Forests**:
+   - An ensemble method that trains multiple decision trees on different parts of the data and averages their predictions.
+   - Strengths: Robust to overfitting, handles large datasets well, and provides good generalization performance.
+   - Suitable for: Baseline models, quick prototyping, and tasks where interpretability and training speed are important.

+2. **Extremely Randomized Trees (Extra Trees)**:
+   - Similar to Random Forests but with more randomness in node splitting, which can lead to better generalization.
+   - Strengths: Fast training, less prone to overfitting, often performs well with less parameter tuning.
+   - Suitable for: Situations where training speed and robustness to hyperparameters are crucial.

+3. **Gradient Boosted Trees (GBTs)**:
+   - A sequential ensemble method that builds trees iteratively, where each tree tries to correct the errors of the previous ones.
+   - Strengths: High accuracy, excellent for ranking and regression tasks, often outperforms other models on structured/tabular data.
+   - Suitable for: Tasks requiring high predictive accuracy, handling complex interactions in data, and problems where fine-tuned performance is essential.

+#### 3.6.3 Choosing the Right Decision Forest

+Choosing the appropriate decision forest depends on several factors:

+- **Data Size and Complexity**: Random Forests are generally faster and simpler to train on large datasets, while GBTs can handle complex interactions better.
+- **Accuracy vs. Interpretability**: GBTs often provide higher accuracy but can be harder to interpret compared to Random Forests.
+- **Training Time**: Random Forests and Extra Trees are parallelizable and thus faster to train, while GBTs require more time due to their sequential nature.
+- **Overfitting Risk**: Extra Trees and Random Forests are robust to overfitting, whereas GBTs can overfit if not properly regularized.

+#### 3.6.4 Justification for Using Gradient Boosted Trees (GBTs)

+For this project, Gradient Boosted Trees (GBTs) were selected based on the following considerations:

+- **High Accuracy Requirement**: Given the critical nature of the task, achieving high accuracy was paramount.
+GBTs are known for their superior performance in terms of accuracy, especially for structured/tabular data.
+- **Handling Complex Interactions**: The project dataset likely contains complex interactions between features.
+GBTs are well-suited for capturing and modeling these interactions effectively.
+- **Benchmark Performance**: In preliminary experiments, GBTs consistently outperformed other models, justifying their use for the final model.

+By leveraging TensorFlow Decision Forests (TF-DF) and selecting Gradient Boosted Trees, the project aims to achieve the best possible performance, ensuring robust and accurate predictions.
+The choice of GBTs is grounded in their proven ability to handle complex data structures and deliver high accuracy, making them ideal for the project's objectives.

 ## 4. Hyperparameters Evaluated